Legend-of-Dragoon-Modding/TLoD-Assets-Manager/README.md

 TheFlyingZamboni, thanks a lot mate for giving the Texture code snippets and also for helping me understand how it works!.

-StackOverflow Comunnity in general.
+StackOverflow Community in general.
 Since i look some solutions for stuff that i need to do in this code.

 All rights reserved to their respective owners, you can check in the code the refereces for them!.